 In 1787, John Smithson married Molly Jackson, the daughter of Miles Jackson, the miller of Hillam Mill near Aberford, about 13 kilometres south-east of Bardsey.
 Miles had taken land at Bardsey in 1776, an event that probably led to John’s introduction to his future wife.25 During the 1790s, Methodist preachers, such as William Bramwell and William Dawson the Yorkshire farmer, spearheaded a Methodist ‘revival’ throughout Yorkshire and William Dawson was familiar with the Jackson family, preaching at Miles Jackson’s mill.26

-Opposition to Methodism did abate.27 By 1814 a Methodist Chapel was established at Harewood, albeit with restrictions imposed by Lord Harewood or his agent to ensure that the Established Church retained its primacy in local society at Harewood.28 By 1850, as Professor John Wolfe has concluded, the ‘overwhelming reality of Yorkshire religion was the ascendancy of Methodism’.29 By the time John Wesley died in 1791, Methodism and the Church of England had grown apart.
+Opposition to Methodism did abate.27 By 1814 a Methodist Chapel was established at Harewood, albeit with restrictions imposed by Edward, Earl of Harewood, or his agent to ensure that the Established Church retained its primacy in local society at Harewood.28 By 1850, as Professor John Wolfe has concluded, the ‘overwhelming reality of Yorkshire religion was the ascendancy of Methodism’.29 By the time John Wesley died in 1791, Methodism and the Church of England had grown apart.
 It developed a system of itinerant ministers who serviced a compact circuit of churches for terms of about three years.
 One of these was John Smithson’s son, John.